Rotator Cuff Injuries

 - A problem trying to sleep on that side of your body

 Acute tears most likely occur during sporting events.
-They happen as a result of a sudden high-stress impact or motion and include events like falling on the outstretched hand or lifting something heavy with a jerking motion.
+They happen due to a sudden high-stress impact or motion and include events like falling on the outstretched hand or lifting something heavy with a jerking motion.
 You can also get a rotator cuff tear with injuries that cause a broken collarbone or a dislocated shoulder.

 In chronic tears, the injury happens over time.
-It happens when a person suffers from a muscular imbalance in the shoulder or poor biomechanics in lifting or carrying things.
-Most chronic tears do not have to be the result of specific movements but are rather the aging process taking its toll on the joint doing normal daily activities.
+When a person suffers from a muscular imbalance in the shoulder or poor biomechanics in lifting or carrying things.
+Most chronic tears do not have to result from specific movements but are rather the aging process taking its toll on the joint doing normal daily activities.
 This is why the tears most likely occur in the dominant arm.

-There are several different factors that contribute to the degeneration of the rotator cuff.
+Several different factors contribute to the degeneration of the rotator cuff.
 Repetitive motion is the greatest factor leading to rotator cuff injury.
-Things like weightlifting, rowing, or overhead throwing, when done in a repetitive fashion, can cause injury.
+Things like weightlifting, rowing, or overhead throwing, when done repetitively, can cause injury.

 Another factor causing an increased chance of rotator cuff injuries is a decrease in the blood supply to the area, which blocks the ability of the tendons to repair themselves.